popany/notes/c_cpp/syntax/value_categories/note.md

 ## rvalue reference

+- rvalue references enable you to distinguish an lvalue from an rvalue

 - An unnamed rvalue reference is an xvalue so it's an rvalue.

 - Conversely, if an rvalue reference has a name, then the expression consisting of that name is an lvalue.

   You can use `static_cast<T&&>(name)` to get the unnamed rvalue reference